 Refer to the City of Dayton Zoning Ordinances for setback requirements.
-A Certificate of Appropriateness from the DHPC for any rehabilitation and/or restoration work is required prior to obtaining a building permit from the City of Dayton.
+A Certificate of Appropriateness from the DHPC for rehabilitation and/or restoration work may be required prior to obtaining a building permit from the City of Dayton.
+Consult with the Dayton City Planner to ascertain what steps (if any) are required for your specific project.